MChenFK/static-site-generator/README.md

 # static-site-generator
-The static site generator generates a static site similar to Jekyll, Hugo, or Gatsby using python
+The static site generator generates a static site similar to Jekyll, Hugo, or Gatsby using python The generator converts markdown files from placed in the content folder to html files viewable on the host and port localhost:8888

 ## static
 Contains static website to generate local public directory